Edit a Table

 OfficeReports can sort rows and columns in ascending order, descending order, or in the same order as another table.
 You can also use any Excel Named Range for this.

-If you use a Reporting Table Layout in Reporting Mode, you can also sort Mean or Total together with the categories.
+If you use a Reporting Table Layout, you can also sort Mean or Total together with the categories.

 Layout

-Use the Layout tab to control the table layout.
+Use the Layout tab to control the layout and text display of an existing table.

 By default, OfficeReports uses the layout defined in Layout Settings.
 You can override this for an individual table by selecting a different layout in the Layout list.